 Take care of the Fundamentals Before the Trip

 If you’re taking a road-trip make sure you have car insurance with a reputable, trustworthy company that offers roadside assistance.
+Make sure to do an in depth car insurance comparison before you settle on which one you want to buy.
 You don’t want to be stuck in the middle of nowhere, with no help close by and the kids in tow.
 This type of situation is what nightmares are made of so be sure to have it all covered in case anything goes wrong.
 Us mothers really need to think of everything!

 If you’re flying you may want to do your homework on the airlines and pick them according to their child-friendly programs and processes.
 For one, check that the airline gives priority boarding to couples travelling with kids.
 This will help a great deal because we all know kids hate waiting!
 And secondly, you may want to check if the airline offers children’s programs on the TV screens.
 As silly as it sounds, when you’re sitting on the plane for three hours with a bored, screaming child, you’ll realise why this point was so important!